 The original action plan for diabetes prevention and control in Pakistan was developed at a meeting in Islamabad in November 1995.
 The background to the national diabetes programme in Pakistan and the analysis of the current situation regarding diabetes prevalence and burden in Pakistan have not changed since the original plan was formulated, and do not need to be restated.
-This revision will update objectives and strategies, review progress in terms of activities during 1996-8 and proposed further initiatives for the period 1999-end of 2001.
-The revision has been prepared on the basis of discussions held in Karachi on 14 March 1999.
+This revision will update objectives and strategies, review progress in terms of activities during 1995-1999 and proposed further initiatives for the period 2001-2004.